WintonCentre/predict-prostate/README.md

 javascript or clojurescript data structures.

-However as in all clojure programming, the main development tool is the REPL (Read Evaluate Print Loop) which supports code evaluation within the editor.
+However as in all clojure programming, the main development tool is the REPL (Read Evaluate Print Loop) ideally one which supports code evaluation within the editor.

 Our clojurescript-aware editor is the free [Intellij community edition](https://www.jetbrains.com/idea/download)